 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of episcleritis that last for more than 2 weeks.
+Contact your provider if you have symptoms of episcleritis that last for more than 2 weeks.
 Get checked again if your pain gets worse or you have problems with your vision.

 Cioffi GA, Liebmann JM.
 Diseases of the visual system.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 395.